 - It’s only for those who have submitted a tax return for 2019 (to minimise fraud).

-- For a payment mechanism, there are no steps to take.
-HMRC will contact eligible self employed people directly and pay the grant straight into their bank account after asking them to fill in an online form.
+- For a payment mechanism, HMRC will pay the grant straight into the bank account of eligible self employed people, after asking them to fill in an online form.

 - This scheme is open to people from across UK.